Joselito (footballer, born 2004)

-José Antonio Gómez Márquez (born 9 February 2004), known as Joselito, is a Spanish footballer who plays as a midfielder for club Perugia.
+José Antonio Gómez Márquez (born 9 February 2004), known as Joselito, is a Spanish professional footballer who plays as a midfielder for club Spezia.

 Early life

 Joselito started his career with Spanish side Coria, where he was described as "established himself as a starter at only 15 years of age".

-Club career
+Career

 Joselito signed for Serie A side Hellas Verona in 2020.
 He never made an appearance for the senior squad, remaining on the bench on each occasion he was included in the match-day squad.

 On 29 January 2025, Joselito joined Perugia in Serie C on a two-and-a-half-year contract.

 Style of play

 Joselito mainly operates as a midfielder and has been described as "capable of combining important technical skills with a decent physical size".

 Personal life

 Joselito is a native of Huelva, Spain.